Let's Develop as a Team on GitHub

 - Android Studio

-- An editor used to create Android apps.
-Contains all the tools necessary for Android app development.
+- The editor used for developing Android apps.
+It includes all the tools needed for Android development.

-First, let’s create a “remote repository” on GitHub to store the source code.
-This is like a file storage for the project accessible to the whole team. 🗂️
+First, create a “remote repository” on GitHub to store your source code.
+This is like a shared project file storage that the whole team can access. 🗂️

-- Log in to GitHub, and click the “+” icon in the upper right corner, then select “New repository.”
+- Log in to GitHub, click the ”+” icon in the top-right, and select “New repository.”

-- Choose the visibility setting.
-“Public” means anyone can see it, while “Private” means only invited people can see it.
-For team development, it’s fine to start with “Private.”
+- Choose the visibility.
+“Public” means anyone can see it; “Private” means only invited people can see it.
+For team development, “Private” is fine at first.

-- Check the box for “Add a README file.”
-This serves as a guide for the project, and having at least one file initially makes future operations easier.
+- Check “Add a README file”.
+A README acts like the project’s manual, and having one file to start with makes future operations easier.

-- Finally, click the “Create repository” button, and the remote repository is complete! 🎉
+- Click “Create repository” and your remote repository is ready! 🎉

-Next, let’s copy the remote repository we just created on GitHub to our computer.
-This operation is called cloning.
+Next, copy the remote repository you created on GitHub to your computer.
+This operation is called “cloning.”

-- Open the page of the repository you just created.
+- Open the repository page you just created.

 - Open VS Code.

-- From the top menu, open “View” → “Command Palette,” and type “Git: Clone” to select it.
+- From the top menu select “View” → “Command Palette”, type “Git: Clone” and select it.

-- Paste the URL you copied earlier and hit Enter.
+- Paste the URL you copied and press Enter.

-Now, you have the project files (currently just README.md) ready on your computer!
+Now the project files (for now just README.md) are on your computer!

-- In the Explorer on the left side of VS Code, click to open the “README.md” file.
+- In VS Code’s Explorer on the left, click to open the “README.md” file.

 - Add some text to the file.
-For example, like this:
+For example:

-Now, let’s upload the edited content to the remote repository (on GitHub) and share it with your team members.
-This operation is called pushing.
-Pushing consists of several steps.
+Now upload your edits to the remote repository on GitHub to share them with your team.
+This operation is called a “push.”
+Pushing is divided into several steps.

 -

-Staging: Select which changes you want to keep as a record.
-This is done locally on your computer, so nothing is reflected on GitHub at this stage.
+Staging: Choose which changes to record.
+This happens on your computer, so nothing is reflected on GitHub yet.

-- Click the “+” icon (stage changes) next to the file name.
+- Click the ”+” icon to the right of the file name to stage the change.

 -